 Strontium acts as a bone thickener.
-In the Save Our Bones Program I mention a study suggesting that it does not affect the quality of the bone mineral, but rather the quantity.
+In the Osteoporosis Reversal Program I mention a study suggesting that it does not affect the quality of the bone mineral, but rather the quantity.
 In other words, the outer cortical bone becomes thicker.

 But If Strontium Thickens Bones, Isn't That Good?

 Remember, there is a big difference between thick bones and strong bones.
 Just like dried-up thick tree branches, thick bones are more prone to fracture than healthy and renewed bones that have good levels of tensile strength.
 What is tensile strength?
-It’s the bones’ ability to resist stretching or pulling.
-Quoting from the Save Our Bones Program:
+It's the bones' ability to resist stretching or pulling.
+Quoting from the Osteoporosis Reversal Program: